 • Protein: Make this a main course by adding diced cooked chicken or sliced smoked sausage.
 You can also swap out the bacon for cubes of ham.

-• Cheese: Use your favorite type of cheese!
+• Cheese: Use your favorite type of cheese for a cheesy cauliflower casserole!
 Some great options include Monterey Jack, Swiss, pepper jack, Colby or Mozzarella.

 • Veggies: Instead of cauliflower, try broccoli or diced cooked potatoes.
 You can even do a combination of vegetables to add extra flavor.